programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 #### Other Options
 If these two options don't work, the map-maker may need to explore capping the values.
 Using the same `lambda` function as above, establish a maximum (cap) value for the color scale values.
 There are a variety of possible caps:
 1. Look at the data and pick a value that seems to make sense, such as the 90% quintile.
-1. Cap the value using the definition used by the [box plot algorithm](https://discovery.cs.illinois.edu/learn/Exploratory-Data-Analysis/Quartiles-and-Box-Plots/) to determine the length of the "whisker" (75% quartile +  $1.5 * IRQ$); values beyond the "whisker" are considered outliers.
+1. Cap the value using the definition used by the [box plot algorithm](https://discovery.cs.illinois.edu/learn/Exploratory-Data-Analysis/Quartiles-and-Box-Plots/) to determine the length of the "whisker" (75% quartile +  1.5 * IRQ); values beyond the "whisker" are considered outliers.
 1. Cap the value at the `mean + 3 * standard deviations`.
 In a normal distribution, this would typically cover [99.7%](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule) of all data values.
 Unfortunately, this data in not [normally distributed](https://en.wikipedia.org/wiki/Normal_distribution).

 In short, if the data has a few extreme outliers that would otherwise compress the color scheme so much that it's not usefully intelligible, we may need to explore capping the data scale.